 - An accidental data loss occurs.

-- Create a dummy EC2 instance using the most recent backup with CPM.
+- Create a dummy EC2 instance using the most recent backup with N2WS.

 - Compare and manually restore the changes from the dummy EC2 instance to the original EC2 instance database.

 1. Create a Windows Instance with MSSQL and Data

 - Start by setting up a Windows EC2 instance with MSSQL.

 - Then, create a database with some data.
 For this post, we created a database named “CPM” with a table named “MasterUser.”
 These tables are used to manage web application users.

 This step is meant to create a policy in N2WS to back up the Windows EC2 instance that we created in Step 1.

 - Before creating the backup policy, it is necessary to define a schedule that will help run the policy at a particular time of day.